US Rep. Marjorie Taylor Greene wins GOP primary in Georgia

 Associated Press

-U.S. Rep. Marjorie Taylor Greene defeated five fellow Republicans in a Georgia primary that tested conservative voters’ tolerance of the first-term congresswoman’s divisive politics.

-Greene, a celebrity among the GOP’s right-wing fringe, will be on the ballot again in the November general election.
-She will face the winner of a three-way Democratic primary in northwest Georgia’s 14th District, a seat drawn to give Republicans a huge advantage.
+Greene, 47, will be back on the ballot in November facing Democrat Marcus Flowers in northwest Georgia’s 14th District, a seat drawn to give Republicans a huge advantage.
+Flowers, an Army veteran who raised $8.1 million, easily beat two other candidates in the Democratic primary.

-Jennifer Strahan and other Republican challengers sought unsuccessfully to convince voters that Greene’s combative rhetoric and willingness to embrace baseless conspiracy theories did little to benefit her constituents.

-Greene raised more than $9 million to defend her seat and spent more than $6.6 million in the primary fending off attacks from within her own party.
-She remained on the ballot after voters mounted a failed effort to disqualify her by claiming she encouraged the Jan.
-6 Capitol insurrection and riots that disrupted Congress’ certification of Joe Biden’s presidential victory.

 Greene spoke at an event organized by a white nationalist where the crowd chanted “Putin!” after Russia’s invasion of Ukraine and launched other partisan attacks that critics said promoted racism and violence.